diggerwoo/libocli/doc/Syntax Registration.md

 You can also add customized view, or even use the customized view completely and ignore the Libocli predefined views.

 We give a use case of customized view.
-A customized INTERFACE_VIEW is defined in [democli.h](../example/democli.h).
-This is used to demonstrate how to implement Cisco style "interface" commands.
+A customized INTERFACE_VIEW is defined in [democli.h](../example/democli.h) to demonstrate how to implement Cisco style "interface" commands.
 ```c
 #define INTERFACE_VIEW	0x08
 ```